-Texas Tech's College of Agricultural Sciences and Natural Resources honored three leaders with the Gerald W. Thomas Outstanding Agriculturalist Award on Thursday (Nov.
-7) during its 92nd annual Pig Roast at the Lubbock Memorial Civic Center.
+Texas Tech's Davis College of Agricultural Sciences & Natural Resources honored three leaders with the Gerald W. Thomas Outstanding Agriculturalist Awards during the 94th annual Davis College Pig Roast at the Lubbock Memorial Civic Center.
 The Pig Roast also celebrates scholarship donors, recipients and intercollegiate judging teams.

 The annual outstanding agriculturalist awards recognize individuals for contributions to various areas of agriculture.
-This year's recipients are Brad Bouma for Agribusiness, Stanley Young for Public Service, and Craig Heinrich for Agricultural Production.
+This year's recipients are Terry Caviness for Agribusiness, Barry Street for Agricultural Production, and Charles Perry for Public Service.

 The outstanding agriculturalist awards, established in 1969, are named for Gerald Thomas, who served as dean of Tech's College of Agricultural Sciences from 1958 to 1970.

 - Outstanding Agriculturalist Award Past Recipients

 - Distinguished Alumni & Outstanding Young Alumni Past Recipients

 - Distinguished Alumni Nomination Form